smikhalevski/parallel-universe/README.md

   });
 ```

-Blocking acknowledgement is required if the consumer has to perform asynchronous actions _before_ processing the value.
+Blocking acknowledgement should be used if the consumer has to perform asynchronous actions _before_ processing the
+value.

 To guarantee that consumers receive values in the same order as they were provided, blocking acknowledgements prevent
 subsequent consumers from being resolved until `ack` is called.
 Be sure to call `ack` to prevent the queue from being